foliant-docs/docs/src/tutorials/first_project.md

 In this tutorial, you’ll learn how to use Foliant to build websites and pdf documents from a single Markdown source.
 You’ll also learn how to use Foliant preprocessors.

 > It is recommended to run Foliant through Docker to get consistent results on different machines, but it's also perfectly fine to run it natively (e.g. as a pure CLI tool without virtualization).
-In this tutorial we will show the example commands for both native way (these will go first) and the Docker way (these will follow).
+In this tutorial, we will show the example commands for both native way (these will go first) and the Docker way (these will follow).

 ## Create New Project

 All Foliant projects must adhere to a certain structure.
-Luckily, you don’t have to memorize it thanks to <link src="!path src/cli/init/index.md" title="Init">Init</link> extension.
+Luckily, you don’t have to memorize it thanks to the <link src="!path src/cli/init/index.md" title="Init">Init</link> extension.

 You should have installed it during <link src="!path src/installation.md" title="Installation">Foliant installation</link> and it’s included in Foliant’s default Docker image.